heathernew09/sky/README.md

 ### Styles

  * `style.css`: Do not worry about this file.
 (For some reason) it's required by WordPress.
-All styling are handled in the Sass files described below
+All Foundation base styling are handled in the Sass files described below

  * `assets/scss/foundation.scss`: Make imports for all your styles here
  * `assets/scss/global/*.scss`: Global settings
  * `assets/scss/components/*.scss`: Buttons etc.
  * `assets/scss/modules/*.scss`: Topbar, footer etc.
  * `assets/scss/templates/*.scss`: Page template spesific styling

+The additional CSS for the flexible clone portion of the site are in _dev which compile to assets/css to meet up with the other foundation styles.
+I might combine them but I'm not sure of the benefits or red flags yet.
+I am attempting to use Dreamweaver for compiling the SASS to CSS for the time being but I do think I will change it over to codeKit to have better control as well as managing the js files although FoundationPress is capable of it using npm tools.

+To variate from the original plan and testing out new tools I have implemented Local by flywheel to run wordpress.
+I start with that step, then clone the theme to the theme directory.

+I am also using Sourcetree which was challenging due to the key not aligning at first but now I'm connected locally and to the repo.

 Please note that you **must** run `npm run build` or `npm run watch` in your terminal for the styles to be copied and concatenated.
 See the [Gulpfile.js](https://github.com/olefredrik/FoundationPress/blob/master/gulpfile.js) for details